2026 SOCHE Student Affairs Summit, presented by Innovative Educators

 “Leading Through Change: Empowering the Future of Student Success”

-The Strategic Ohio Council for Higher Education (SOCHE) is pleased to announce the 2026 SOCHE Student Affairs Summit, happening on Friday, March 6, at Sinclair College Centerville (5800 Clyo Rd., Centerville, Ohio).
+The Strategic Ohio Council for Higher Education (SOCHE) is pleased to announce the 2026 SOCHE Student Affairs Summit, presented by Innovative Educators, happening on Friday, March 6, at Sinclair College Centerville (5800 Clyo Rd., Centerville, Ohio).
 Networking and check-in will begin at 8:15 a.m., followed by the opening comments at 9 a.m.

-The 2026 SOCHE Student Affairs Summit brings together student affairs professionals from across the region for a full day of learning, reflection, and practical strategy-building focused on leading through ongoing change in higher education.
+The 2026 SOCHE Student Affairs Summit, presented by Innovative Educators, brings together student affairs professionals from across the region for a full day of learning, reflection, and practical strategy-building focused on leading through ongoing change in higher education.
 As institutions navigate evolving student needs, emerging technologies, workforce pressures, and shifting expectations, this summit offers space to step back, learn from peers, and move forward with purpose.

 The summit will open with a keynote address from Dr. Jo Alice Blondin, president of Clark State College, reflecting on more than three decades of leadership in student success.
 As she prepares for retirement in 2026, Dr. Blondin will explore the importance of leading through transition and developing future leaders who can sustain and advance student-centered initiatives through mentorship, purpose, and adaptability.